zonalraid45/Scrren/SCREENSHOT/README.md

 ## Important Clarification
 It may appear from the logs that **we were involved in account sharing**, but this is **not true**.
 Also please check [this](https://lichess.org/tournament/c0xp6D91) which prove shresthmah and I was foe in lichess and many people knew it.
+Supratsa and we do chat even we r bros as its not possible to talk about bans in front of parents
 - The access pattern was caused by the **temporary device overlap**.
 - **Realboy** is completely **innocent** and had **no involvement** in any account sharing.
 -  Please see the following screenshots,the title of screenshots explains it all.